 The data protection officer

-It is important that the DPO has an independent position.
-After all, he or she assesses the security measures taken and ensures compliance with the various laws relating to data processing.
-Many organizations, therefore, choose to outsource the role of DPO.
-Also as they do not have the capacity and knowledge in-house to appoint a DPO internally or to train them at high costs.
-An external, independent DPO also forms a useful buffer between the organization and third parties.
-By deploying external expertise, privacy and data protection are dealt with quickly and professionally and taken to a higher level.
+Your DPO needs to be independent.
+They need to impartially assess the security measures taken and guarantee compliance with the various laws on data processing.
+It’s no wonder many organizations choose to outsource for their DPO.
+Not just because they lack the capacity and knowledge in-house to appoint a DPO internally or want to avoid the high cost of training someone.
+An external, independent DPO also forms a useful buffer between your organization and third parties.
+By deploying professional external expertise, an external DPO has got your privacy and data protection covered, taking it to a higher level.

 Jeremy Bode – Data protection officer

-With our DPO-as-a-service service, we can fulfill the role of DPO for any type of organization.
+With our DPO as a service, we can fill the role of DPO for your organization, whatever your sector.
 Fast, scalable, and professional.
-Thanks to our independence, we are able to advise your organization objectively.
-For a fixed price per month, you not only have a DPO at your disposal but all our templates and tools.
-Via the DPO, you also get access to the expertise of all his colleagues.
-The DPO guides you in setting up important activities, such as establishing and implementing a data breach procedure, conducting data protection impact assessments, and developing a training plan.
+And because we are independent, we can advise your organization objectively.
+For a fixed amount per month, you have not only a DPO at your disposal, but all our tools and templates too.
+Through your DPO, you also have access to all their colleagues’ expertise.
+They will guide you through all the important tasks you have to do, such as drawing up and implementing a data breach procedure, performing data-protection impact assessments, and developing a training plan.